I’m grateful for all those I’ve come in contact with and those I have yet to cross paths with, everyone brings a lesson with them.

 Hi, My name is Richard.
-For may years of my life I have sat on the sidelines letting it pass me by.
-Then, in 2015, I found yoga.
-I can’t tell you how much that spurred a change in my life.
-I was on top of the world.
+For many years of my life I have sat on the sidelines letting life pass me by.
+Then, in 2015, at 670 pounds with one foot in the grave, I found yoga.
+I can’t tell you how much that started the process to change my life.
 My then yoga instructor took a photo of me that went viral.
 I was on the local news, people magazine did a article on me, all the cool yoga sites had interviews with me, I went on a national TV show, I was even offered my own reality show.
-Something was missing though, I felt empty inside still.
-Nothing had really changed inside of me it was all a show.
-Just another distraction keeping me from working on the stuff deep down that was the root cause of me getting to be 670 pounds in the first place.
-I couldn’t handle the spotlight anymore, and in the process of all this happening I fell madly in love with my yoga instructor.
-That didn’t end really well, I was called a coward and I wen on my merry way.
-However that day I decided I needed to walk away I found a little spark in me.
-I felt just a touch of caring for myself that I had never really experienced before.
+I was on top of the world!
+Something was missing though, I felt empty inside.
+Nothing had really changed inside of me it was all just a show.
+One more distraction keeping me from working on the stuff deep down that was the root cause of me getting to be 670 pounds in the first place.
+I couldn’t handle the spotlight anymore.
+I started to shut down and withdraw from the world.
+In the process of all this happening I fell madly in love with my yoga instructor.
+Which looking back now clearly wasn't true love, it was more like a savior thing.
+I longed for a woman to love me deeply, so I only saw what I wanted to see.
+The day I decided I needed to walk away I found a little spark in me.
+I knew I had made the right decision for me when she called me a coward for trying to walk away the best way I knew how to.
+I also felt just a touch of caring for myself that I had never really experienced before.
 Sure, I did things for myself, but not in this manner, not facing that kind of fear.
 Even though I had that moment, the gravity of it still spun me in a deep and very dark depression.
 I started going to the gym and worked with a trainer 3 or more times a week.
-Ahh, this is it I can feel it!!
+Ahh, this is it I could feel it!!
 I got my weight down to 498 pounds, the lightest I’ve been since my early 20’s.
 I had found so much support at the gym.
-People took notice of how much work I was putting in.
+People took notice of how much work I was putting in and I was getting the attention I was longing for.
 I was doing things I had no Idea my body could do.
-However, something was still missing.
-I still felt a level of emptiness that just couldn’t be filled.
-I wanted someone to save me!
-I have always been a person that will give until I have nothing left including emotions and I wanted to experience that.
-I’ve never had a partner that I felt loved me unconditionally.
-A woman here a woman there, doing whatever we did, but NEVER was it love.
-Again, I fell into depression and my weight sky rocketed back up to 650 pounds.
+However, that thing was missing I still felt a level of emptiness that just couldn’t be filled.
+I wanted someone to save me still!
+I kept it up at the gym pushing myself way to hard, and eventually injured my shoulder, elbow, and back.
+I had to stop going tot the gym and again I fell into depression and my weight sky rocketed back up to 650 pounds.